Visual arts of the Indigenous peoples of the Americas: California

+The Native Americans of California have used different mediums and forms for their traditional designs found in artifacts that express their history and culture.
+Some traditional art forms and archaeological evidence include basketry, painted pictographs and petroglyphs found on the walls in the caves, effigy figurines, and shell beads.

 The Native Americans in California have a tradition of exquisitely detailed basket weaving arts.
-In the late 19th-century Californian baskets by artists in the Cahuilla, Chumash, Pomo, Miwok, Hupa and many other tribes became popular with collectors, museums, and tourists.
+In the late 19th-century Californian baskets by artists in the Cahuilla, Chumash, Pomo, Miwok, Hupa, Serrano, Cupeño, and many other tribes became popular with collectors, museums, and tourists.
 This resulted in great innovation in the form of the baskets.
 Many pieces by Native American basket weavers from all parts of California are in museum collections, such as the Peabody Museum of Archaeology and Ethnology at Harvard University, the Southwest Museum, and the Smithsonian Institution National Museum of the American Indian.
+Baskets are typically woven from a combination of dried grasses and other plants, such as those of the Juncaceae and Sumac families, and often feature patterns created with dyed strands of grass, usually in black, red, or orange.
+Baskets of a single color are relatively uncommon amongst most tribes.
+Certain design motifs, such as stars, crosses, and flowers, can be found in the basketry of multiple tribes whose territories neighbor each other, and although this was once attributed to cultural exchange occurring within the Spanish Missions in California, baskets dating to before the beginning of the mission project suggest that this was actually the result of the exchange of goods and ideas that occur between neighboring cultures.

 California has a large number of pictographs and petroglyphs rock art.
 One of the largest densities of petroglyphs in North America, by the Coso people, is in Big and Little Petroglyph Canyons in the Coso Rock Art District of the northern Mojave Desert in California.
+In the Sand Canyon Area, located in the Southern Sierra Nevada, California, rock art of the Kawaiisu is found in the site of Teddy Bear Cave.
+Among the findings, the zoomorphic and anthropomorphic drawing elements within the cave have been tied to the site’s purpose as a ceremonial space where other material artifacts were given as sacred offerings.
+Kawaiisu mythology is directly represented in the rock art, displaying significance closely related to myths of creation.
+Pictograph notes as well as other ethnographic data such as oral interviews with members of the tribe, Teddy Bear Caves' significance in Kawaiisu mythology can be further explained, along with its drawing elements which are not relatively known in California Archaeology.

 The most elaborate pictographs in the U.S are considered to be the rock art of the Chumash people, found in cave paintings in present-day Santa Barbara, Ventura, and San Luis Obispo Counties.
 The Chumash cave painting includes examples at Chumash Painted Cave State Historic Park and Burro Flats Painted Cave.